Sweden and Denmark are the countries with the highest rates of sexual harassment in the EU.

 The results are based on data from 2012, published by the European Agency for Fundamental Rights, in its 2014 report, Violence against women: an EU-wide survey.

-The data shows that in Sweden and Denmark, 80 to 100 per cent of people said they were sexually assaulted as adults – the highest anywhere in the continent.
+The data shows that in Sweden and Denmark, 80 to 100 per cent of people said they were sexually harassed as adults – the highest anywhere in the continent.

-In the UK, France, Germany, and Finland, 60 to 79 per cent of people said they were sexually assaulted.
+In the UK, France, Germany, and Finland, 60 to 79 per cent of people said they were sexually harassed.

 A report on the data states: “The observed variations between EU member states in the prevalence rates of sexual harassment can be explained by a number of factors looked at in combination.